epi-analysis/SRCP_docs/docs/source/03-Taking-files-on-and-off-SRCP.rst

 When requesting files to be taken out, you must provide:

 - The file name and location (note files in your home folder are not accessible by Data Managers)
-- A description of what the file contains
+- A description of what the file(s) contain(s) and how the disclosure rules are met
 - How it was generated and if appropriate the code/environment required to load the file
 - Why it is relevant to your research question